 The reserve may be determined in aggregate across various groups of contracts within each Reserving Category as a single model segment when determining the SR or DR.

 To the extent that aggregation results in more than one model segment, the aggregate reserve shall equal the sum of the SR amounts computed for each model segment and DR amounts computed for each model segment for which the company elects to use the Deterministic Certification Option in Section 7.E.

+The reserve for each longevity reinsurance contract within the “Longevity Reinsurance Reserving Category” shall be floored at zero.

 G. Stochastic Exclusion Test